USS Castor (AKS-1) on 1 June 1943

 AKS Name MC# Notes

 2 POLLUX (1) 33 Ex merc.
-COMET (completed 25 Mar 40).
+COMET (ID-4997I, completed 25 Mar 40).
 Converted at Brewer Dry Dock Co., Staten Is.
 Wrecked on Lawn Head west of the entrance to Placentia Bay, Newfoundland, in storm.

 Page Notes: